dinesh-it/www-google-drive/README.md

 # NAME

-WWW::Google::Drive - Used to modify Google Drive data using service account (server-to-server)
+WWW::Google::Drive - Used to modify Google Drive data for service account (server-to-server)

 # SYNOPSIS